Skip to main content

 This article applies to: Outlook for Windows

 Meeting invitations look a lot like any other email message.
-The difference is that they control what appears on your calendar.
-So don't ignore or delete them.
+The difference is that they control what appears on your calendar; don't ignore or delete them.

 You'll notice that a meeting invitation includes buttons for